What is Video Marketing Vs. Marketing a Video?

 You can create videos for your sales pages, business blog, FAQ section, help pages, social networks, and video-sharing sites.
 Videos can drive attention to your brand, teach consumers how to use your product, or even help them use your ordering or shopping cart system.
 If you have a message that you would like to deliver to your potential or current customers, you can probably do it very well with a video.

-You might want to use shorter and snappier videos for social networks and then reserve longer content for your site or for sites like YouTube.
 Typically, marketers use social sites to engage and attract an audience that they hope to attract to their sales and lead-capture pages.
 Meanwhile, internet users are likely to search websites and video-sharing sites for content that will provide them with more in-depth information or instructions.

 Why Market Videos?